partenziF/AfterhoursGameTest/README.md

 _From the the list of billing accounts choose ACCOUNT_ID_

-`gcloud beta billing projects link my-project --billing-account=0X0X0X-0X0X0X-0X0X0X`
+`gcloud beta billing projects link game-project-ahfp1 --billing-account=0X0X0X-0X0X0X-0X0X0X`

-`gsutil mb -b on -l us-east1 gs://afterhoursgame/`
+`gsutil mb -b on -l us-east1 gs://profilebucket/`

 _Run command to make all objects in a bucket readable to everyone on the public internet_

-`gsutil iam ch allUsers:objectViewer gs://afterhoursgame`
+`gsutil iam ch allUsers:objectViewer gs://profilebucket`

 ## Create firebase project